 Real Estate Teams vs. Real Estate Agent

 The real estate business is one of the most highly competitive job markets.
 And all real estate agents are in fact small business owners.
-They have an ever-growing client list, new leads, open houses, scheduling, marketing, budgeting, mailers, websites, and a never-ending list of responsibilities that seems to demand more and more time.
+They have an ever-growing client list, new leads, open houses, scheduling, marketing, budgeting, mailers, and websites.
+It is a never-ending list of responsibilities that seems to demand more and more time.
 It’s a fast-paced competitive housing world out there.
 Without the best tools and resources it’s possible to lose your clients to a more established realtor or realty team machine.